IntegratedBreedingPlatform/BMSAPI/README.md

   "message": "Access Denied"
 }
 ```

 So, go to the usual BMS login page **of the same server deployment** at `http://<server.host>:<server.port>/ibpworkbench/controller/auth/login/` **in the same browser window/tab** and login as a valid BMS user first.
-Once successfullu logged into BMS, reload the API home page `http://<server.host>:<server.port>/bmsapi/` in the same browser window (different tab is fine, but must be same browser window).
+Once successfully logged into BMS, reload the Swagger UI home page `http://<server.host>:<server.port>/bmsapi/` in the same browser window (different tab is fine, but must be same browser window).
 You should then no longer see the alert message regarding authentication.
-The BMSAPI user interface now (magically) knows that you are authenticated on same server as a valid user.
-So now when invoking the API methods using the "Try it out!" button, you should expect to see appropriate data response.
+The Swagger UI now detects that you are authenticated on same server as a valid user.
+Now invoking the API methods using the "Try it out!" button, you should expect to see appropriate data response.

+**EXAMPLE**

+Leafnode development team's nightly deploy of the BMSAPI can be seen at: http://api.leafnode.io:10081/bmsapi/.
+As explained above, you will see  **Authentication has expired.
+Please login to Workbench again, then refresh this page."** alert message because you are not yet logged in.
+You can see the API resources and method listings etc. but trying to invoke any of the methods using the "Try it out!" button, you will see HTTP 401, Unauthorized, Access Denied response as shown above.

-As an example, Leafnode development team's nightly deploy of the BMSAPI can be seen at: http://api.leafnode.io:10081/bmsapi/.
-As explained above, to successfully invoke the operations as an authenticated user, you need to first login as that user at http://api.leafnode.io:10081/ibpworkbench/controller/auth/login, then reload http://api.leafnode.io:10081/bmsapi/ in the same browser window. **Please note** that http://api.leafnode.io:10081/bmsapi/ was shown here purely as an example to demonstrate the use of BMSAPI Swagger user interface.
+To successfully invoke the operations as an authenticated user, you need to first login as that user at http://api.leafnode.io:10081/ibpworkbench/controller/auth/login, then reload http://api.leafnode.io:10081/bmsapi/ in the same browser window.
+You should now be able to see actual data responses based on what the logged in user has access to.

+**Please note** that http://api.leafnode.io:10081/bmsapi/ was shown here purely as an example to demonstrate the use of BMSAPI Swagger user interface.
 It is not intended to be used for client demos or actual development against it.
 Because it is a development team's nightly deploy, it will be restarted/redeployed frequently without any notice.
 You are welcome to play around with it while it is up :)

 For Code Contributing Developers